The Changeling Hypothesis:

 I think we really ought to be asking whether we have enough information to postulate just how the Horcrux-creation spell works yet.
 Because just about any attempt to extrapolate what happened depends on that.

 This is hardly my first attempt to try to extrapolate what the spell that Voldemort threw at Harry was, and how it is supposed to work, and, most importantly, what exactly went wrong with it.
 I’ve posted at least two earlier iterations of an attempt at a solution to the problem here before.
-So, this is attempt #3.
+So, this is an exercise in opening door #3.

 To repeat: The Avada Kadavra does not create a Horcrux.